Inside: What you can do before, during and after aggressive sibling arguments to diffuse things before fights erupt and turn violent.

 I am not just some fancy shmancy professional touting the best case scenarios.

 Instead, I am someone who has been in the trenches with you and had a sibling who was incredibly aggressive and hurtful.

 I’m also raising three super kids of my own who struggle with different things.

 He missed those nuances.

 So, with his siblings, he really struggled to connect with them and play with them.

 He also constantly wants to be around others.

-He’s impulsive so he may touch your things, come into your room, or say things repeatedly over and over again because he likes to script his favorite YouTube shows or games.
+He’s impulsive so he may touch your things, come into your room, or repeat things over and over again because he likes to script his favorite YouTube shows or games.

 And that can be really annoying to his brothers and sisters.

-We’ve had to work really extra hard on getting them to work together, on getting them to understand each other.
+We’ve had to work extra hard on getting them to work together and understand each other.